Web Loom logo

 }

-The ViewModel exposes four core observables that Views can subscribe to:
+The ViewModel exposes four core signals that Views can read reactively:

-These observables are derived from the Model's observables, not duplicated.
-The ViewModel doesn't maintain its own copy of the data—it simply provides a clean interface to the Model's reactive state.
+These signals are derived from the Model's signals, not duplicated.
+The ViewModel doesn't maintain its own copy of the data—data$/isLoading$/error$ are literally the same signal instances the Model owns, so it simply provides a clean interface to the Model's reactive state.

 5.2.3 Subscription Management